-We’re delighted to have been a part of a wonderful partnership project for – The Can in Can’t, a new anthology of writing by young people from the Sheffield Children in Care Council and the Care Leavers’ Union.
+We’re delighted to have been a part of the wonderful project – The Can in Can’t, a new anthology of writing by young people from the Sheffield Children in Care Council and the Care Leavers’ Union.

 Facilitators for the project have been: Nik Perring (as part of his Sheffield Year of Reading writer residency), Dominic Heslop (writer & rapper, via Sheffield Music Hub), and poet Vicky Morris (in conjunction with Hive and the Youth Word Up).